flare-foundation/docs/docs/tech/state-connector.md

 The State Connector simply **forwards the request** to all connected Attestation Providers through an [EVM](glossary.md#evm) event.
 Therefore, the request is **not** stored on the blockchain and **its gas cost is very low** for the requester.
-The total cost of the request transaction is below 2000 gas, i.e. less than 10% of the cost of a simple payment transaction.

 ### 3. Data retrieval